 Figure 14.
-Average across all visits of $\delta T/T$ for Piff O2 and Piff O4 modeling on LSSTComCam.
-Averages are computed using a 120x120 binning.
+Average across all visits of $\delta T/T$ for different PSF modeling on LSSTComCam.
+Average is computed on a bin size of 120 pixels.

 Another way to look at the PSF modeling quality is via whisker plots of the PSF second and fourth moments and their modeling residuals projected on a part of the sky.
 In addition to the second moment, the spin-2 fourth moments, $e^{(4)}$, are defined as: